SciPost/SciPost/README.md

 }
 ```

-The settings files itself are saved into `SciPost_v1/settings/local_<name>.py`.
+The settings file itself is saved into `SciPost_v1/settings/local_<name>.py`.
 Be sure to *wildcard import* the `base.py` file in the top of your settings file.
-To run the server, one can do it two ways.
+To run the server, use one of two ways.
 Either:

 ```shell
 (scipostenv) $ ./manage.py runserver --settings=SciPost_v1.settings.local_<name>
 ```

-...or for convenience, export the same settingsfile path to the `DJANGO_SETTINGS_MODULE` variable, so that one can run the django commands are default:
+... or for convenience, export the same settingsfile path to the `DJANGO_SETTINGS_MODULE` variable, so that one can run the django commands by default:

 ```shell
 (scipostenv) $ export DJANGO_SETTINGS_MODULE="SciPost_v1.settings.local_<name>"
 ```

-One can of course also add the variable to the `~/.bash_profile` for convenience.
+One can of course also add this variable to the `~/.bash_profile` for convenience.

 ### Check, double check
-To make sure everything is set up and configured well, run:
+To make sure everything is set up and correctly configured, run:

 ```shell
 (scipostenv) $ ./manage.py check